 So, I think about, those within a department and then also understanding what the organization chart of the company is so that you can proactively identify other areas and channels that you should be opening up in the sales process.

-These three are the strongest data points that make an impact throughout the revenue funnel.
-So, from top of the funnel, in marketing, through the operationalized process and at the hand-off into sales and then all the way to end sales cycle, these data points are impactful through all the way to retention cycle as well.
+These three are the strongest global data points that make an impact throughout the revenue funnel.
+So, from top of the funnel, in marketing, through the operationalized process and at the hand-off into sales and then all the way to end sales cycle, these global data points are impactful through all the way to retention cycle as well.

 Whether or not the data set “budget by departments”, “technologies installed”, and “research & investment activity” can be helpful, but can they also be distracting?